RAXR-Capstone/project_danger_zone/README.md

 <br>
 <br>

-In Bexar County during 2020, with a reported 16,780 reported injuries and 200 deaths, there were nearly 50,000 motor vehicle collisions .
+In Bexar County during 2020, with a reported 16,780 reported injuries and 200 deaths, there were nearly 50,000 motor vehicle collisions.
 Using vehicle crash statistics for 2021, our team of four is working to discover the drivers of increased injury rates among motorist with an eye toward providing insights and recommending data-driven action to appropriate agencies, such as TxDOT, Texas DPS, and local governments, in effort to minimize loss of life and injury and save tax payer dollars.

 <br>
 <br>